appsmithorg/appsmith-docs/website/docs/reference/widgets/audio-recorder.md

 Widget property setters enable you to modify the values of widget properties at runtime, eliminating the need to manually update properties in the editor.

-These methods are asynchronous, and you can utilize the `.then()` block to ensure execution and sequencing of subsequent lines of code in Appsmith.
+These methods are asynchronous, and you can use the `.then()` block to ensure execution and sequencing of subsequent lines of code in Appsmith.